HPCE/hpce-2018-cw3/readme.md

 ===================

 To make this somewhat realistic, you are working with an existing proprietary application.
-This is a very simplified version of a research problem I once personally had to work with, where I was given a big lump of code and asked to make it go faster.
-And amusingly now (2017) I am actively working on heat equations again for large-scale asynchronous systems.
-"plus ca change", _und so weiter_.

 The overall structure is a classic example of a [finite-difference](https://en.wikipedia.org/wiki/Finite_difference_method) or stencil operation, where you are applying some sort of local smoothing operation